Kapro

-Kapro Industries Ltd is a global developer and manufacturer of hand tools for the professional and DIY markets.
+Kapro Industries Ltd is an Israeli manufacturer of spirit levels, laser levels, and layout and marking tools for the professional and DIY markets.
+Kapro is headquartered at Kibbutz Kadarim in northern Israel and is majority owned by Kapro Holdings, with subsidiaries in the USA (Kapro Tools Inc.) and China (Kapro China Ltd.).

 History

 The company was founded in 1974 and renamed Kapro (Kadarim Products) in 1990.
-Kapro Holdings (owned by Kibbutz Kadarim and its members) is the company's majority shareholder.
 Kapro manufactures spirit levels, laser levels and layout and marking tools.
 Kapro is the registered trademark of Kapro Industries and its subsidiaries.
 The best known Kapro product is the Plumb Site vial viewer.
-Kapro is headquartered at Kibbutz Kadarim, with subsidiaries in the USA (Kapro Tools Inc.) and China (Kapro China Ltd.).

 Kapro utilizes Systematic Inventive Thinking (S.I.T.) as a system for developing inventive ideas and products from within the company.

 In 2004, Kapro's CEO Paul Steiner gave the "State of the Industry" address at the annual convention of The Specialty Tools and Fasteners Distributors Association, on the topic of Innovation.